 Dimension and crushed stones

-Igneous and metamorphic rocks explored as dimension and crushed stones occur mainly in southern Poland – in the area of Dolnośląskie Voivodeship (basalts, granites, granodiorites, syenites, diabases, gabbros, melaphyres, porphyres, porphyric tuffs, amphibolites, serpentinites, greenstones, gneisses, migmatites, crystalline schists and marbles) and Małopolskie Voivodeship (diabases, melaphyres, porphyres and porphyric tuffs).
-Sedimentary rocks matching requirements for that use are much more common.
-Limestones and dolomites form numerous deposits located in the area of Dolnośląskie, Łódzkie, Małopolskie, Śląskie and Świętokrzyskie Voivodeships, sandstones in the area of Dolnośląskie, Łódzkie, Małopolskie, Podkarpackie, Śląskie and Świętokrzyskie Voivodeships, whereas limestones, opokas and marls in the area of south-eastern Poland voivodeships (Lubelskie and Podkarpackie).
+Deposits of the igneous and metamorphic rocks explored as dimension and crushed stones occur mainly in the southern part of Poland – in the area of the following Voivodeships: Dolnośląskie (basalts, granites, granodiorites, syenites, diabases, gabbros, melaphyres, porphyres, porphyric tuffs, amphibolites, serpentinites, greenstones, gneisses, migmatites, crystalline schists, marbles), Opolskie (basalts, granites, gneisses, mrbles) and Małopolskie (diabases, melaphyres, porphyres and porphyric tuffs).
+Sedimentary rocks are much more common.
+Limestones and dolomites form numerous deposits located in the area of Dolnośląskie, Łódzkie, Małopolskie, Śląskie and Świętokrzyskie Voivodeships, sandstones in the area of Dolnośląskie, Łódzkie, Małopolskie, Podkarpackie, Śląskie and Świętokrzyskie Voivodeships, whereas limestones, opokas and marls in the area of south-eastern Poland Voivodeships (Lubelskie and Podkarpackie).

 The location of dimension and crushed stones deposits is presented on two separeted maps - for South-Western Poland and for South-Eastern Poland.

-About 52.4% of anticipated economic resources (5,851.54 million tonnes) are within 327 exploited deposits (exploited and exploited temporarily).
-There are also 205 non-exploited deposits covered by a detailed exploration (A, B, C1 categories) with resources equal 2,675.12 million tonnes (24.0% of total resources) and 47 non-exploited deposits covered by a preliminary exploration (C2, D categories) with resources equal 1,778.73 million tonnes (15.9% of total resources).
-Resources of 157 abandoned deposits account for 7.7% of total anticipated economic resources and are equal 858.45 million tonnes.
+About 52.4% of anticipated economic resources of the given group of raw materials i.e. 6,184.18 million tonnes include 326 exploited deposits (exploited continuously and temporarily).
+Within the group of non-exploited deposits there are 200 deposits covered by the detailed exploration with the resources equal 2,564.01 million tonnes (accounting for 22.5% of the total resources) and 47 deposits covered by the preliminary exploration with the resources equal 1,778.73 million tonnes (accounting for 15.6% of the total resources).
+The resources of 165 deposits in which the exploitation was abandoned amount to 880.39 million tonnes accounting for 7.7% of the total geological resources of the dimension and crushed stones.

 Table 1 shows the current state of the exploration and development of the dimension and crushed stones.

-Anticipated economic resources of dimension and crushed stones grew in 2017 due to the documentation of new deposits, the extending of existing deposits borders, the more detailed exploration, the reclassification and the resources verification.
+The anticipated economic resources of dimension and crushed stones growth was the result of the documentation of new deposits, the extending of existing deposits borders, the more detailed exploration of the deposits and the reclassification and verification of the resources.

-- the better exploration, reclassification and verification of resources, the current verification and updating of resources at the level of 2.61 million tonnes.
+- the more detailed exploration, the resources reclassification and recalculation, the current verification and updating of resources at the level of 11.24 million tonnes.

 The resources decreased due to:

-- the output equal 70.79 million tonnes of dimension and crushed stones;
+- the output of the dimension and crushed stones equal 81.25 million tonnes;

-- the updating and verification of resources and losses – the total drop equal 4.72 million tonnes.
+- the updating and recalculation of resources, the better deposits exploration and the settlement of the exploitation losses – the total drop by 4.52 million tonnes.

-Dimension and crushed stones are obtained also during the brown coal exploitation.
-In 2017 there were 1.93 thousand tonnes of erratic boulders, 12.12 thousand tonnes of quartzites and 4.96 thousand tonnes of limestones extracted from Bełchatów and Szczerców fields (KWB Bełchatów SA mine).
+Dimension and crushed stones are also obtained during the brown coal exploitation.
+In 2018 there were 2.97 thousand tonnes of erratic boulders, 5.33 thousand tonnes of quartzites and 113.65 thousand tonnes of limestones exploited in KWB Bełchatów SA mine (the Szczerców field).

 Table 2 shows the current state of exploration and development and production with breakdown of individual lithological types of rocks used in road and building construction.